 Patriot League long jump champion picks up academic honor

 Senior won three events at the Lafayette-Lehigh Dual Meet

-The 27-year head coach of Lafayette track and field and cross country will retire at the end of the year
+Lafayette track and field and cross country raised $16,132 during the event

 Contact Coach Curcio:

-Michele Curcio begins her 1st year as Head Coach and 15th season overall.
-Curcio's coaching responsibilities include the throws and coordinating the pole vault and combined athletes at Lafayette.
-In her first fourteen seasons, Curcio has coached 28 Patriot League Champions, 18 All East performers, a 2 time ECAC Champion, a 3 time Penn Relays Champion, as well as 18 NCAA 1st Round Championship qualifiers.
+In her first 16 seasons, Curcio has coached 35 Patriot League Champions, 31 All-East performers, a two-time ECAC Champion, a three-time Penn Relays Champion, as well as 19 NCAA Regional qualifiers.
 In addition, Curcio's athletes have set 26 school records.

-In 2009, Curcio coached Seamas McGuire '10 to a spot at the NCAA Outdoor Championships in the javelin.
-She also coached Ashley Harbin '08 to 4 NCAA Championship meets in the hammer and weight throws.
-She also guided both Harbin (Hammer) and post-collegiate Barry Krammes (Javelin) to births at the 2008 U.S. Olympic Trials.
-Krammes returned to the 2012 Olympic Trials where he was once again a finalist in the javelin.
+In 2009, Curcio mentored Seamas McGuire '10 to a spot at the NCAA Outdoor Championships in the javelin.
+She coached Ashley Harbin '08 to four NCAA Championship meets in the hammer and weight throws.
+She also guided both Harbin (Hammer) and post collegiate Barry Krammes (Javelin) to berths at the 2008 U.S. Olympic Trials.

 Before arriving on College Hill, Curcio was an assistant at Slippery Rock University.
-During her three years at the Rock, Curcio coached 1 All American thrower, 3 NCAA Division II National Qualifiers, 6 conference champions, and aided in the development of 2 All American decathletes.
+During her three years at The Rock, Curcio coached an All-American thrower, three NCAA Division II National Qualifiers, six conference champions and aided in the development of two All-American decathletes.